+- riere, you can share.

 - slides as a virtual background

 - a portion of your screen

 - sound only (to play music)

+- video (pre-recorded videos)

 - content from a 2nd camera (like a document camera)

 Tips for Sharing Documents and Screens

 When sharing your screen, the control bar moves to the top of your screen.
 This is where you'll find several options that you may use while presenting.